jei3m/git-write/README.md

 - **MongoDB**: A NoSQL database used to store user templates and other application data.

-- **GitHub API**: Used to fetch repositories and README files from users' GitHub accounts.
+- **GitHub API**: Used to fetch repositories and update README files from users' GitHub accounts.

 ## Installation